 - The Quest Kodiak

 - The Vulcanair P-68C and A-Viator

 Common Light Aircraft Roles

-Due to their size and weight, light aircrafts are favorable in many ways.
+Due to their size and weight, light aircraft are favorable in many ways.
 For those who personally own a small airplane, it’s a great way to fly across a state or two (versus having to fly commercial).
 The majority of personal aircraft are light aircraft.

 Small commercial operations utilizing light aircraft also transport passengers and freight across relatively short distances.
 Other common roles include photography, aerial surveying, marketing purposes (such as banner towing and skywriting), flight instruction, sightseeing, and other light cargo operations.